New study reveals how fitness changes in kids with severe disabilities in orphanages

 Summary

-This study followed 132 children and teens (ages 7-18) with severe intellectual disabilities living in orphanages in China for three years.
-Researchers measured their physical fitness every three months using simple tests like throwing a beanbag, doing sit-ups, jumping, and balancing on one leg.
-The goal was to understand how their fitness changes over time and to help improve exercise programs and health care for this group.
+This study followed 132 children and teens aged 7-18 with severe intellectual disabilities living in Chinese orphanages for three years.
+Researchers measured their physical fitness every three months using simple tests like throwing a beanbag, doing sit-ups, and standing on one leg.
+The goal was to understand how their fitness changes over time and to help improve exercise programs in institutional care.

 Disclaimer Read more